skalenetwork/skale-consensus/oracle/README.md

-# Oracle API
+# Dynamic Oracle API

 ## 1. Intro

-SKL Oracle is used to retrieve trusted info from websites and blockchains.
+Dynamic Oracle is used to retrieve trusted data from websites and blockchains.
+The data is signed by multiple SKL nodes.

 When a user submit an Oracle request to retrieve data from a network endpoint:

-* all nodes in a SKL chain issue request to retrieve data
+* all nodes in a SKL chain issue requests to retrieve data
 * nodes compare data received and verify it is identical
 * node create an OracleResult object
-* at least 6 nodes need to sign the object
+* at least 6 nodes must to sign the object
 * OracleResult object is returned to the user (typically browser or mobile app)
-* OracleResult object can then be submitted to SKL chain and verified in Solidity.
+* OracleResult can then be submitted to the SKL chain and verified in Solidity.

-The following two JSON-RPC calls are implemented by ```skaled```
+The following two JSON-RPC calls are implemented by SKL node

 * ```oracle_submitRequest``` - this one is used to submit the initial initial Oracle request.
 It returns a receipt object.